electric-eloquence/gulp/docs/why-gulp-3.md

 [Fepper frontend prototyper](http://fepper.io) because it enables extensibility.
 Fepper compiles templates and JSON data into HTML, like millions of other projects.
-And like millions of other projects, simply compiling markup does not require gulp or any other task runner.
+And like millions of other projects, simply compiling markup does not require gulp or any other third-party task runner.

 However, let's say _some_ users want to preprocess CSS with Stylus.
 Fepper could certainly have Stylus hard-coded in.
 But then, _all_ users would be _forced_ to use it.
-However, the decision was made early on to leave CSS preprocessing (as well as many many other tasks) up to end-users.
+With that in mind, the decision was made early on to leave CSS preprocessing (as well as many many other tasks) up to end-users.

 Fepper enables this extensibility by giving users the ability to declare extension tasks.
 These, in turn, are declared as optional dependencies to